 The benefit of asynchronous brainstorming is that you get the full benefit of your team members' mental energies on their terms.
 You should frame the brainstorming and be very clear with your instructions.
 You can accomplish this with an email or text informing your team of the focus of the brainstorming and the effective due date, which may be your next virtual meeting.

 Trust is the strand that runs through every great brainstorming scenario, whether virtually or in person.
 Trust between colleagues is like a key that unlocks, for some, trust in themselves, which leads to their contributions.
 Without these contributions, your brainstorming session is incomplete.
-Visit a project management website today for tips on motivating your teams to get the best out of your time together tomorrow.
+Visit a project management website today for tips on motivating your teams to maximize your time together tomorrow.